metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting.md

 [value](https://helm.sh/docs/chart_template_guide/values_files/).
 When installing via the `mirrord operator setup` command, the `--sqs-splitting` flag should be set.

-When sqs splitting is enabled during installation, some additional resources are created, and the SQS component of the mirrord operator is started.
+When SQS splitting is enabled during installation, some additional resources are created, and the SQS component of the mirrord operator is started.

 Additionally, the mirrord operator has to be able to create, read from, write to, and delete SQS queues.